We’d like to tell you a little more about our proposals for new homes and public open spaces on land off Woodgate Road, Woodgate.

 The BEW strategic development delivers a range of new infrastructure to support new and existing residents.
 The local highways improvements are an important part of this and have been developed through the masterplan by Arun District Council and West Sussex County Council.

 The masterplan has allowed for the A29 to be diverted as part of the new scheme, alleviating congestion along the existing A29, and reducing through traffic by bypassing Woodgate.
-Alongside this, there are four secondary east-west link roads, one of which will run through the site providing a connection between the old and new A29.
-Woodgate Lane will also be improved.

 As part of the masterplan, new cycle and pedestrian connections will be provided to Westergate, the new schools, local centre and Barnham Train Station will also be provided, encouraging residents to walk and cycle rather than use their cars.